reem-soubany/comptia-a-plus/README.md

 Coming Soon - Notes for the COMPTIA A+ Exam (Cores 1 & 2)

-Efficient CompTIA A+ Study Recommendations:
-* These methods helped me save time & stay focused
+Efficient CompTIA A+ Study Recommendations (These methods helped me save time & stay focused)

 * While the Udemy video lectures can be helpful for some, I found them too time-consuming for my learning style.
 If you prefer a faster and more active learning method, the following alternatives might suit you better.